hongkunyoo/hongkunyoo.github.io/_posts/2021-03-02-mlops-jupyterflow-en.markdown

 ## Wrap up

 JupyterFlow is my personal open source project.
-It is still in its early stage development which is imperfect and has some bugs.
+It is still in its early stage of development which is imperfect and has some bugs.
 However, I believe JupyterFlow has its own great strengh and opportunity to change the ML tool field.
 I have found out that there is no other similar appoach like JupyterFlow and the market still has no "De facto standard" ML tools.
 I am keep investing my spare time to improve this project.
 If you are interesting about this project, feel free to contact me by any means.